cneralich/tfe-tfc-migration-tool/README.md

 Before initiating the migration process, first determine which command line arguments you wish to pass (if any).
 The following arguments are currently supported:
 * `--vcs-file-path`: this flag allows you to pass a custom file path for your TFE_VCS_CONNECTION_MAP JSON file.
 If not specified, `vcs.json` will be used by default.
 * `--migrate-all-state`: this flag allows you to set the desired behavior for migrating state versions.
-If passed, all version of state will get migrated for all workspaces.
+If passed, all versions of state will get migrated for all workspaces.
 If not specificed, only the current version of state for all workspaces will be migrated by default.
 * `> outputs.txt`: this allows you to set the desired behavior for handling outputs.
 If passed, all outputs will will be written to an `outputs.txt` file (or file name of your choice).
 If not specified, all outputs will appear in the terminal by default.